jhthorsen/mojo-mysql/README.md

     # Load migrations from file and migrate to latest version
     $mysql->migrations->from_file('/Users/sri/migrations.sql')->migrate;

-MySQL does not support nested transactions and DDL transactions.
+MySQL and MariaDB does not support nested transactions and DDL transactions.
 DDL statements cause implicit `COMMIT`. `ROLLBACK` will be called if any step of migration script fails, but only DML statements after the last implicit or explicit `COMMIT` can be reverted.
-Not all MySQL storage engines (like `MYISAM`) support transactions.
+Not all storage engines (like `MYISAM`) support transactions.

 This means database will most likely be left in unknown state if migration script fails.
 Use this feature with caution and remember to always backup your database.